sttp/Specification/Output/README.md

 ### Dataset Serialization

 * Serialization for transport
-  * Packet based publication using temporal data-point
+  * Packet based publication using temporal data point
   * Publisher reduction by access rights and diff-version
   * Subscriber reduction by filter expression
 * Serialization to local repository